michimawan/campur-campur/The Remix/Laravel Login/README.md

-# Welcome to the campur-campur README
+# Welcome to Laravel Login README

-This is mixing code that exist from my friends that asking help for something. it's not a big thing, so you can take a look and make it as reference if it suitable for you
+this time i'm trying to make login module for in laravel 5.1